TomK32/tomk32.github.io/_posts/2017-07-19-mongo-error-noserveravailable-a-few-possible-causes.markdown

 and in the replica set I used those short names rather than IPs.
 A bad choice.
 Make sure you can successfully connect to each db server from each other db server.

-**Mongoid didn't know the replica-set name** wasn't an issue on 3.2 but suddenly was now, an easy fix in the `mongoid.yml`.
+Mongoid didn't know the **replica-set name**.
+This wasn't an issue on 3.2 but suddenly was now, an easy fix in the `mongoid.yml`.

 As always when upgrade a replica set, start with the secondaries: `db.shutdownServer()`, upgrade the software and start it before moving to the next and doing the primary last.